Outside the EU

 The Foreign Markets section of the website of the Polish Chamber of Commerce provides information for businesses interested in selling goods and services outside Poland.

-The Exporter's Club offers practical information on legal regulations in countries outside the EU.
+The Exporter's Club offers practical information on legal regulations in force in countries outside the EU.

-A lot of valuable information on the conditions of trading with other countries, can be found on the handelUE.pl website of the Institute for Market, Consumption and Business Cycles Research.
+A substantial amount of valuable information on the conditions of trading with other countries, can be found on the handelUE.pl website of the Institute for Market, Consumption and Business Cycles Research.

-Information is available on the Ministry of Economy website, in the Foreign Trade section, as well as on the website of the European Commission Directorate General for Trade, the section concerned with EU joint trade policy towards other countries.
+Information is available on the Ministry of Economy website, in the Foreign Trade section, as well as on the website of the European Commission Directorate General for Trade, the section concerned with EU common commercial policy policy towards other countries.
 It also includes information on the current work of the World Trade Organization.

-The Polish Ministry of Economy offers funding to promote exports under the EU's de minimis aid scheme, which covers:
+The Polish Ministry of Economy offers funds to promote exports under the EU's de minimis aid scheme, which covers:

 - sector-specific promotional efforts,